 Fostering Dogs: Short-term Canine Companionship

-Robin Watkins-Farrington, of Rock Hill, South Carolina has been fostering dogs for over a year.
-“The dog gets to get out of the shelter and the best part is then they don’t get euthanized,” said Watkins-Farrington.
-She explained that if you are looking to foster dogs, to look up your local animal shelters and see if they have a program.
-Watkins-Farrington has been working with the York County Animal Shelter in York, SC.
+Robin Watkins-Farrington, of Rock Hill, South Carolina has been fostering dogs for a good while, working with the York County Animal Shelter in York, SC.
+“The dog gets to get out of the shelter and the best part is then they don’t get euthanized,” she tells us.
+She recommends that if you are looking to foster dogs, you look up local animal shelters and see whether they have a program.
 “I love fostering dogs.
 I know I’m saving animals.
-I can’t save them all, but I can save one or two at a time,” she said.
+I can’t save them all, but I can save one or two at a time.”

 How to get started fostering a dog